qinggua114/TaskFuck/README.md

 # TaskFuck
+### A "advanced" taskkill
+Use `taskfuck <PID>` to kill the procss.
-### A "advanced" taskkill, and can kill the process which have the higher premission than it
+It seemed that it can kill the process which have the higher premission than it.
-Use `taskfuck <PID>` to kill the procss
 *It can kill some SYSTEM process, be careful when using it!*